d0tTino/Culture/docs/windows_setup.md

 ```

 Alternatively you can run the model with **vLLM**.
 Start the server from WSL or any
-shell where Python is available:
+shell where Python is available.
+You can also launch it directly on Windows:

 ```cmd
 scripts\start_vllm.bat